Bron222/IBM-Fullstack-Certification-Progress/01-intro-software-engineering/Mod 3/notes.md

 ## OBJECTS
 - used in OOP
-- contain data in the form of attributes, and code in the form of procedures (methods)
+- contain data in the form of attributes, and code in the form of procedures/behaviors (methods)
+- packages data structure togther
+- fields (variables), methods (functions)